favonia/cloudflare-ddns/docs/design/features/domain-input-normalization.markdown

 Unicode full stop (`U+3002`), fullwidth full stop (`U+FF0E`), and halfwidth ideographic full stop (`U+FF61`) are mapped by the existing IDNA lookup mapping before this classification.
 Consequently, their leading, trailing, and interior forms follow the same contract as ASCII dots.

-## Normalization and Diagnostic Model
+## Domain Parsing and Diagnostics

-The model follows these rules:
+Within the shared [Configuration Design](../core/configuration-design.markdown) contract, domain input follows these rules:

 1. Apply the existing IDNA lookup mapping before dot-structure classification.
 2. Produce one canonical value for accepted input and occurrence metadata only for compatibility normalization.